ywamsendai/ywamsendai-docs/docs/lifeinjapan/phones.md

 title: Phones in Japan
 ---

-We recommend that all YWAMers in Japan have a mobile phone in order to be easily contacted - especially in the case of emergency.
-We highly recommend using a smartphone in Japan, as we primarily communicate with each other via [Element](../community/communication.md) as YWAMers, and most people in Japan communicate using LINE.
+We recommend that all Sendai YWAMers have a mobile phone in order to be easily contacted - especially in the case of emergency.
+We highly recommend using a smartphone in Japan, as we primarily communicate with each other via [Discord](../community/communication.md) as YWAMers in Sendai and Japan, and most people in Japan communicate using LINE.
 Please see recommended apps at the end of this section.

 ## Device